streamnative/pulsarctl/docs/en/overview_of_pulsarctl.md

 # Overview of pulsarctl

-Pulsarctl is a command-line tool developed using the Go language based on the Pulsar REST API.
+`pulsarctl` is a command-line tool developed using the Go language based on the Pulsar REST API.
 It consists of the following two parts:

-- Go admin API, the user can directly call the interface provided by Pulsarctl to perform operations related to pulsar.
+- Go admin API, the user can directly call the interface provided by `pulsarctl` to perform operations related to pulsar.
-- Command line tools, users can use Pulsarctl to implement functions similar to pulsar-admin.
+- Command line tools, users can use `pulsarctl` to implement functions similar to pulsar-admin.

-This overview covers `pulsarctl` syntax, describes the command operations, and provides common examples.For details about each command, including all the supported flags and subcommands, see the [pulsarctl](link to pulsarctl website) reference documentation.
+This overview covers `pulsarctl` syntax, describes the command operations, and provides common examples.
+For details about each command, including all the supported flags and subcommands, see the [pulsarctl](link to pulsarctl website) reference documentation.

 ## Syntax

-Use the following syntax to run pulsarctl commands from your terminal window:
+Use the following syntax to run `pulsarctl` commands from your terminal window:

 ```
-pulsarctl [command] [sub-command] [NAME] [flags]
+pulsarctl [resource] [command] [NAME] [flags]
 ```

 where command, sub-command and options are:

-- **command:** Specifies the resources of pulsar, for example clusters, topics, namespaces, functions and so on.
+- **resource:** Specifies the resources of pulsar, for example clusters, topics, namespaces, functions and so on.
-- **sub-command:** Specifies the operation that you want to perform on one or more resources, for example create, get, delete, update, list.
+- **command:** Specifies the operation that you want to perform on one or more resources, for example create, get, delete, update, list.
 - **NAME:** Specifies the name of the resource.
 Names are case-sensitive.
 For example:

 ```